laparda14/gimhookTesting/README.md

 # How do I use this?

-Currently, there are no autobuilds of Gimhook - you need to compile it yourself.
+Currently, there aren't any CI builds - you'll need to compile Gimhook yourself if you want to use it.

 Doing that is really simple though: